Hearing aid apps: What is available on the app store?

 Hearing aids have never been so advanced considering what users are able to find on the market today.
-With the boom in technology making our lives so much more convenient, hearing aid companies are well ahead of the latest technology.
+With the boom in the newest hearing aids technology, making our lives so much more convenient, hearing aid companies are well ahead of the latest technology.
 In recent advancements, these companies have made hearing aid applications or Apps for short, to help and assist their consumers in a more convenient way.
 Mobile apps are generally compatible with both Android and Apple supported software, with numerous regular updates keeping these apps up to date with the latest software and security requirements.
 What more would you expect from a strong digital hearing aid industry that invests a lot in R&D?

 What is a Hearing Aid App?